 To fill vacancies, businesses must be more ‘accessible and inclusive’ for staff

-Business leaders will be told they need to invest more in the health of their workforce if they want to fill vacancies.
+Work and Pensions Secretary Chloe Smith vowed to tackle UK labour market shortages.

-The Secretary of State for Work and Pensions is expected to implore businesses to make the labour market more accessible and inclusive in exchange for the Government assisting companies in filling vacancies.
+The Secretary of State for Work and Pensions implored businesses to make the labour market more accessible and inclusive in exchange for the Government assisting companies in filling vacancies.

-Speaking with business leaders and campaigners at Policy Exchange in her first keynote speech on Thursday, Chloe Smith is expected to say: “Businesses need to show how they are playing their part in reducing inactivity and growing the economy by making the labour market more accessible and inclusive.
+Speaking at the Policy Exchange think tank in her first keynote speech on Thursday, Chloe Smith said: “Businesses can play their part in reducing inactivity and growing the economy by making the labour market more accessible and inclusive.

-“In return for the Government helping businesses fill their vacancies, we are expecting employers to invest in their workforce’s progression and health.”
+“In return for the Government helping businesses to fill their vacancies, we’re expecting employers to invest in their workforce’s progression and health.”

+Ms Smith refused to answer questions on possible further U-turns on Kwasi Kwarteng’s controversial mini-budget, as pressure builds on the Government to row back on its tax-slashing plans amid questions about how it will balance the books.

+Asked if more tax cuts might be reversed, she said: “I’m not in a position to answer your question this afternoon … That will be a matter for the Chancellor to announce in due course.”

+In her speech, Ms Smith noted her comprehensive school education and past role as minister for disabled people, health and work.

+In a possible hint at her position on whether benefits should be uprated in line with inflation – another contentious issue for the Government – she said: “I’m absolutely determined to use all those experiences, first and foremost, to tackle our labour market shortages, but of course also to protect the most vulnerable in society”.

-The Work and Pensions Secretary’s plan for tackling vacancies will consist of the department “reforming work incentives and support within the welfare system” and “preventing the flow of people moving into economic activity” with the support of “dedicated Work Coaches”.
+The Work and Pensions Secretary’s plan for tackling vacancies consists of the department “reforming work incentives and support within the welfare system” and “stopping the flow of people moving into economic inactivity” with the support of “dedicated work coaches”.

 It comes after the UK’s unemployment rate dropped to its lowest level for almost half a decade as more Britons left the labour market completely due to illness, according to the Office for National Statistics (ONS).